 Australia’s first business oil was found at Rough Range in Western Australia, within the early 1950’s.

-The submit 1953 – AUSTRALIA’S FIRST COMMERCIAL OIL AT ROUGH RANGE appeared first on Energy Global News.
+The publish 1955 – AUSTRALIA’S FIRST COMMERCIAL OIL AT ROUGH RANGE appeared first on Energy Global News.